google/cluster-data/ClusterData2011_2.md

 disabled for its entire duration.

-Approximately 0.013% of task events and 0.0008% of job events in this trace have a non-empty missing info field.<br>
+Approximately 0.013% of task events and 0.0008% of job events in this trace have a non-empty missing info field.

 We estimate that less than 0.05% of job and task scheduling event records are missing and less than 1% of resource usage measurements are missing.